Shapur II

 Shapur II (𐭱𐭧𐭯𐭥𐭧𐭥𐭩 Šābuhr, 309–379), also known as Shapur the Great, was the tenth King of Kings (Shahanshah) of the Sasanian Empire.
-He took the title at birth and held it until his death at age 70, making him the longest-reigning monarch in Iranian history.
+He took the title at birth and held it until his death at age 70, making him the longest-reigning monarch in Sasanian history.
 He was the son of Hormizd II.

 His reign saw the military resurgence of the country and the expansion of its territory, which marked the start of the first Sasanian golden era.
 Thus, along with Shapur I, Kavad I and Khosrow I, he is regarded as one of the most illustrious Sasanian kings.
 His three direct successors, on the other hand, were less successful.
 At the age of 16, he launched enormously successful military campaigns against Arab insurrections and tribes.

 Shapur II pursued a harsh religious policy.
 Under his reign, the collection of the Avesta, the sacred texts of Zoroastrianism, was completed, heresy and apostasy were punished, and Christians were persecuted.
 The latter was a reaction against the Christianization of the Roman Empire by Constantine the Great.
-Shapur II, like Shapur I, was amicable towards Jews, who lived in relative freedom and gained many advantages in his period (see also: Rava).
 At the time of Shapur's death, the Sasanian Empire was stronger than ever, with its enemies to the east pacified and Armenia under Sasanian control.

 Etymology

 Shapur was a popular name in Sasanian Iran, being used by three Sasanian monarchs and other notables of the Sasanian era.
-Derived from Old Iranian *xšayaθiya.puθra 'son of a king', it must initially have been a title, which became—at least in the late 2nd century AD—a personal name.
+Derived from Old Iranian *xšayaθiya.puθra 'son of a king', it must initially have been a title, which became—at least in the late 2nd century CE—a personal name.
 It appears in the list of Arsacid kings in some Arabic-Persian sources; however, this is anachronistic.
 Shapur is rendered variously in other languages: Greek Sapur, Sabour and Sapuris; Latin Sapores and Sapor; Arabic Sābur and Šābur; New Persian Šāpur, Šāhpur, Šahfur.